UWNetworksLab/uProxy-networking/README.md

 ## Building

- - Run `npm install` from the base directory to obtain all prerequisites.
+ - Run `npm install` from the base directory to obtain all required NPM packages.
+ - Run `bower install` from the base directory to obtain all required Bower packages.
  - Running `grunt` compiles all the TypeScript into JavaScript in the `dist/` directory.
  - Run Jasmine tests with `grunt test`.